Bwc9876/TechnicModpackTemplate/README.md

 3. This will automatically create a new GitHub release for your modpack in the form of a zip file, set the version to something like `0.0.1`.

-4. After the build finishes, Head back to the "Code" tab and right-click the "Releases" and copy the link, we'll need this later.
+4. After the build finishes, Head back to the "Code" tab and right-click "Releases" and copy the link, we'll need this later.

 5. Head to the [Technic Platform](https://www.technicpack.net/modpack/create) and make a new modpack.